SenkaWolf/Beginner-Exploring-Linux/README.md

 **Pull Requests:** If you have improvements or additions to this document, feel free to submit a pull request.

 ### Post Format
 Anything to do with the terminal (konsole) will be within fenced code blocks throughout this document.
+The code lines will start with a dollar sign<sup>($)</sup> which illustrates terminal input and if the line has a suffix of a hashtag<sup>(#)</sup> then this will be a comment explaining the line.

 ![---](https://github.com/senkawolf/Beginner-Exploring-Arch-Linux/blob/main/media/line.png?raw=true)